 The quasiparticle states of the large gap vortices are tightly confined to the vortex core.
 On the other hand, the quasiparticle states of the small gap are connected to the vortex core and can easily delocalize and overlap.
 This delocalization significantly contributes to MgB2’s thermal conductivity.

 - Magnesium diboride (MgB2) is a promising material for fuel in ramjets and as an ingredient in blast-enhanced explosives and propellants.
 This is due to its ability to burn completely when ignited in oxygen or mixtures with oxidizers.

 - Most recently, it has been demonstrated that decoy flares containing magnesium diboride/Teflon/Viton exhibit 30–60% higher spectral efficiency, Eλ (J g−1sr−1), compared to Magnesium/Teflon/Viton (MTV) payloads.

 - Magnesium diboride has shown promise as a potential fuel for hybrid rocket propulsion.
-When mixed with paraffin wax, it can improve the fuel grain’s combustion characteristics and mechanical properties.
+Mixed with paraffin wax can improve the fuel grain’s combustion characteristics and mechanical properties.

 - The MRI superconducting magnet system was built in 2006 using 18 km of MgB2 wires.
 The MRI used a closed-loop cryocooler, which did not require cryogenic liquids to be supplied externally.
 The system was created for medical imaging applications.